rel1c/cheatsheet/README.md

 On a GNU systemd based system, use the `hostnamectl` command

+### User Management

+Add a user in the `sudo` group with a home directory `useradd name --comment "Full Name" --groups sudo --create-home --user-group`

 ### dd (data define)

 Data define, or convert and copy a file